divyat2605/Product-Query-Bot/README.md

 # Product-Query-Bot
 # 🧠 Product Query Bot using Semantic Search

-This project is a smart chatbot that helps users get product recommendations from a dataset using meaningful search (semantic search), rather than keyword matching.
+This project is a smart chatbot that helps users get product details from a dataset using meaningful search (semantic search), rather than keyword matching.
 It processes a list of products, understands user questions, and fetches relevant information using AI.

 ---